Nyandwi/algorithms/concepts/recursion.md

         return n

     else:
-        return fibo(n-1) + fibo(n - 2)
+        return fibo(n - 1) + fibo(n - 2)
 ```

 * The fibonnaci of small values of n is not so hard to compute but for large n, it's extremely time and space exhaustive.
-Take an example: fibo(120) is`8,670,007,398,507,948,658,051,921`.
-It can take `250,000 years` to compute that per time complexity analysis.
+Take an example: fibo(120) is`5358359254990966640871840`.
+It can take `thousands of years years` to compute that per time complexity analysis.
 Try running it!!

 * For some problems, recursion might be all you need.
 But for other problems, we may need something much more.
 We need a more optimal way.